 Exclusive refers to content, events or offers that are only available to a select amount of people.
 Exclusive events are important in establishing and maintaining key media, influencer and audience relationships while exclusive offers and content can be a good tool in promoting your brand and driving EDM engagement.

 A gift refers to something sent by a brand to media or influencers.
 Different from a sample, a gift may not necessarily comprise of the brand’s product and is often sent in response to coverage (or to commemorate an occasion).

 Hi-res or high resolution refers to images over 300 dpi and are an absolute must for print!
 Not sure how to tell if your image is high res?
 Check out this guide.

 An influencer refers to any individual who can influence another person (or a collective of people) to take a specific action.
 Influencers are often identified as social media users with a following of people who trust their opinion and look to them for guidance on style and lifestyle choices.
-For a more detailed analysis on influencers and how they work with brands, head to our guide here.

 IN STORE DATE